Skip to main content

 Tips for identifying

-• Look for the cypher (e.g. E II R, VR, GR) on the front or door of the box — see the images above for each reign.
+• Look for the cypher (e.g. E II R, VR, GR) on the front or door; see Step 4 for each reign.

 • Pillar boxes stand alone; wall boxes are set into a wall; lamp boxes are small and often on a post; Penfold boxes are hexagonal Victorian pillars.